SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Initialization.rst

          }
       }

-Whenever a new ``Checkerboard`` instance is created, the closure is executed, and the default value of ``boardColors`` is calculated and returned.
+Whenever a new ``Chessboard`` instance is created, the closure is executed, and the default value of ``boardColors`` is calculated and returned.
 The closure in the example above calculates and sets the appropriate color for each square on the board